Together Forever!!! Lady Leopards State Champions!!!

 “We were down and I knew if the ball was coming to me I had to help out Sarah.
 She’s been pitching a heck of a game,” Zavarelle explained her motivation on defense.
 “Some of the plays weren’t going as we wished for.
 I had to do what had to be done for her.”

-Louisville appeared to be in the process of a breakout inning when the top of the lineup produced three straight 1-out singles.
+Louisville appeared to be in the process of a breakout inning when the top of the lineup produced three straight 1-out singles in the third.
 Ollis singled on a hard ground ball to left that scored McKeever from third.
 Rice came rolling in behind her but was called out by homeplate umpire Mike Burwell.
 Video replay after the fact showed no evidence of Rice being tagged on her way to the plate.
 Nevertheless it proved to be a rally killer for he Leopards who would not produce another run in the frame.

 Louisville got one run closer in the fourth when Sirohoman hit her first home run of the season over the left field fence.
 Then in the fifth, Cantley helped her own cause with a 1-out single that plated McKeever to cut the deficit to 7-5.